Where to begin??

 - There is a lot of evidence that supports vitamin D supplementation.

-- Being careful to not take too much is critical as it is possible to overdose on vitamin D. Recommended supplementation right now is 600 IU per day, and up to 2000 IU is considered safe.
+- It is possible to overdose on vitamin D. Recommended supplementation right now is 600 IU per day, and up to 2000 IU is considered safe.

 - Strengthen your microbiome.
 Try a basic probiotic.
 This book outlines the basics of gut health [pdf link] written by Drs.
 Justin Sonnenberg and Erica Sonnenberg